5 Ways to Get a Free (or At Least Cheaper) Laptop for Online College

-Getting your degree online is a smart option, especially if you're someone who can’t fit traditional, on-campus learning in into your busy schedule.
-Of course, in order to earn your bachelor’s degree online, you need to have regular, reliable access to a computer—and one that’s powerful enough to handle the technology needed to access your online classes.
+Getting your degree online is a smart option, especially if traditional, on-campus learning doesn't fit well with your already busy schedule.
+Of course, in order to earn your bachelor’s degree online, you need to have regular, reliable access to a computer — one that’s powerful enough to handle the technology needed to access your online classes.

 That’s why many online colleges have programs that allow students access to "free" laptops.
-Sometimes the cost of the equipment is built-in to your tuition.
-Sometimes the equipment is issued to you on a "borrow" basis, meaning that you're expected to return it when you're finished with school.
+Sometimes the cost of the equipment is built into your tuition.
+Sometimes the equipment is issued to you on a "borrowing" basis, meaning you're expected to return it when you're finished with school.

 In general, you’ll need a computer that has Internet access and that is powerful enough to handle the system requirements of an online learning management system.
-Some programs of study may require more-robust computer systems.
-For example, a program that deals with graphic design or video production may necessitate the need for a more-expensive computer.
+Some degree programs or individual classes may require more-robust computer systems than average.
+For example, a program that deals with graphic design or video production may necessitate the need for a more powerful (and likely more expensive) computer.

-1. Choose a school that bundles the price of the laptop into your tuition—but be smart about it
+1. Bundle the price of the laptop into your tuition — but be smart about it

 Tip: Don’t make a so-called free laptop a deciding factor.
 A school that costs $5,000 more per year but includes a "free" laptop may not be a great deal compared to a cheaper school that requires you to purchase your own equipment.
-Keep in mind that you'll probably need to pay extra for software like Microsoft Office, so be sure to find out what programs you'll need to have before you start your comparison shopping.
+And keep in mind that you'll probably need to pay extra for software like Microsoft Office, so be sure to find out what programs you'll need to have — and which might be helpful but not required — before you start your comparison shopping.

 2. Choose a school that will lend you a laptop

 A large number of schools, both online-only and traditional, will issue you a laptop to use while you're pursuing your degree.
-You won't get to keep the computer when you graduate, but you will have the assurance of consistent online access while you're in school.
+You won't get to keep the computer when you graduate, but you'll have the assurance of consistent online access while you're in school.

 For example, Northwest Missouri State University issues all degree-program students a laptop at the beginning of their studies.
 The computers must be returned upon completion of a degree, or if the student drops below a certain enrollment status.
 Students are able to keep the laptops during summer breaks for a fee of $75.